SharePoint/PnP-Guidance/sitescore/Microsoft.SharePoint.Client.WebExtensions.fdaf2ce0.md

 #### (optional) trimDuplicates
 &emsp;&emsp;Type: System.Boolean
-&emsp;&emsp;Indicates if dublicates should be trimmed or not
+&emsp;&emsp;Indicates if duplicates should be trimmed or not